zhuochun/zhuochun.github.io/_posts/2020/2020-07-18-discussion-pyramid.markdown

 layout: post
 menu: true
 note: false
-title: 'The Discussion Pyramid on Building Features'
+title: 'Pyramid on Building Features'
 date: 2020-07-18 15:56
 tags: 'Mental Model'
 categories: 'Mental Model'
 ---

-A quick snapshot of my mental model on discussing product features.
+A quick snapshot of my mental model (as an engineer) on discussing product features.

 ![Discussion Pyramid](/images/2020/07/discussion-pyramid.png)

-## How to read it?
+## How to read the graph?

 ### Level 1: What is the problem to be solved?
 For who?
 Why is it important?